Ninja Gaiden II: Development and release

 Initial screenshots of Ninja Gaiden II leaked on the Japanese official Xbox 360 website but were removed within a matter of hours on September 11, 2007.
-A Day later, on September 12, 2007, Microsoft held a Press Conference to the Tokyo Game Show 2007, which confirmed the game's existence, and where it was confirmed as an Xbox 360 exclusive.
+A day later, on September 12, 2007, Microsoft held a Press Conference to the Tokyo Game Show 2007, which confirmed the game's existence, and where it was confirmed as an Xbox 360 exclusive.
 Game director Tomonobu Itagaki was quoted during the event as saying, "Now please enjoy the world's best action game, running on the world's best hardware."
 8 days later, on September 20, Ninja Gaiden II was officially shown at the Tokyo Game Show 2007 with the first released trailer.
 The localization was overseen by Team Ninja member Andrew Szymanski, in collaboration with AltJapan Co., Ltd.

 A Ninja Gaiden II game demo was released on the Xbox Live in Japan on May 31, 2008, and in Europe and the United States on June 8, 2008.
 The game has not been released in Germany due to lack of a USK rating.
-An altered version titled Ninja Gaiden Σ2 was released for the PlayStation 3 in 2009 and for the PlayStation Vita in 2013.
+An altered version titled Ninja Gaiden Sigma 2 was released for the PlayStation 3 in 2009 and for the PlayStation Vita in 2013.

+Availability

+In an interview with IGN leading up to the release of the Ninja Gaiden: Master Collection in 2021, which includes the Sigma versions of the first two titles, the head of Team Ninja Fumihiko Yasuda mentioned that the developer was "unable to salvage" the source code from the original games on Xbox platforms.
+For that reason, as well as the additional modes and costumes in later ports, Team Ninja did not have any plans of remastering Ninja Gaiden Black or Ninja Gaiden II.

+An Unreal Engine 5 remaster of Ninja Gaiden Sigma 2, titled Ninja Gaiden 2 Black, was later developed in order to give players "something closer to the original Ninja Gaiden 2".
+It reverted to the original upgrade system and level of violence, increased the enemy count, and removed some of Sigma 2s bosses and modes.
+The game was announced and released on January 23, 2025 for PlayStation 5, Windows and Xbox Series X/S.